 - No large envelopes are allowed.

 It is the policy of the Grayson County Detention Center to enable and encourage inmates to maintain contact with family and friends through regular visits.
 Visits will last 15 minutes.
 County/State Visitation is on Wednesdays and Saturdays.
 Federal visitation is on Fridays and Sundays.
 Visitation times are from 8:30-10:30am central time.
 Visitation resumes at 12:30-3:00pm central time.
+Must call ahead to schedule an appointment.

 Attorneys can visit their clients anytime Monday through Sunday.
-Attorneys can also utilize our Inmate/Attorney Video Conference Software by scheduling via email at email@example.com.
+Attorneys can also utilize our Inmate/Attorney Video Conference Software by scheduling via email at firstname.lastname@example.org.
 For first time users Attorneys will need to provide Driver's License, Barr Card, and Affiliated Agency for verification.
 Rules and Procedures will be provided with each email.
 Due to high demand, same day video conferences are not authorized.
 Any documents sent in will be returned the next business day.
+Please call ahead to schedule an in person appointment.